PGScatalog/pgs-harmonizer/README.md

                         mappings is stored (default: ./EnsemblMappings) --useAPI              Uses the ENSEMBL API (not tractable for scores >1000 variants)
-  --silent_tqdm         Disables tqdm progress bar --ignore_rsid         Ignores rsID mappings and harmonizes variants using
+  --catchmissingAPI     Query the ENSEMBL API for variants missing from the
-                        only liftover
+                        PGS Catalog var2location DB --silent_tqdm         Disables tqdm progress bar --ignore_rsid         Ignores rsID mappings and harmonizes variants using only liftover